Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 • PD points for PACFA and ACA in Australia

-• Money-back guarantee – if you decide the course isn’t for you after attending the first webinar, you can request a refund before the second webinar (by June 11, 2025).
+• Money-back guarantee.
+If you decide the course isn’t for you, you can request a refund within 7 days of registering.

-This course is packed with value—bringing together cutting-edge insights, real-world strategies, and expert guidance...
+This course is packed with value.
+It brings together cutting-edge insights, real-world strategies, and expert guidance...

 1 payment - $447